-Congratulations on your acceptance to San Francisco State University!
+Congratulations on your acceptance to San Francisco State University (SF State)!

-Students should plan to arrive for the Fall 2017 Semester no later than August 11, 2017
+Students should plan to arrive for the Spring 2018 Semester no later than Tuesday, January 16, 2018.

 Important Information for New Students